-The focus is looking at their susceptibility to COVID-19, Martin Nweeia, a dental researcher with Case Western Reserve University in Cleveland, Ohio, told Nunatsiaq News: “This is not about transmission from animal to human.”
+The focus is looking at their susceptibility to COVID-19, Dr. Martin Nweeia, a dental researcher with Case Western Reserve University, told Nunatsiaq News: “This is not about transmission from animal to human.”

-Hunters recently sent down samples of narwhal tissue from Nunavut in liquid nitrogen for analysis as part of Nweeia’s project, which received all necessary research approvals.
+Hunters recently sent down samples of narwhal tissue from Nunavut in liquid nitrogen for analysis in Nweeia’s project, which received all necessary research approvals.

-The main test is to see whether SARS-CoV-2 can bind with living narwhal cells, he said.
+The main test is to see whether the SARS-CoV-2 can bind with living narwhal cells, he said.

 “That only tells us about susceptibility, not about transmission,” he said.

-So Nunavut hunters can continue to safely hunt and consume narwhals, Nweeia said.
+And Nunavut hunters can safely hunt and consume narwhals, Nweeia said.

 But, depending on the project’s results, expanded monitoring could be put in place.